Growth Marketing

 A big chunk (if not the biggest) of product management is understanding the user and acting on their pain to drive home product success.

-And that’s why product managers and their engineering counterparts of the past spent hours, sometimes days instrumenting page views, clicks, and feature interactions in their products.
+And that’s why product managers and their Engineering Blog counterparts of the past spent hours, sometimes days instrumenting page views, clicks, and feature interactions in their products.
 The insights generated would later feed into another set of poorly (often) conceived internal tools that ‘helped’ the PM communicate with the user 😪.
-High-performing product folks Todd Olsen, Erik Troan, Eric Boduch, and Rahul Jain weren’t happy with the DIY hell and the engineering bandwidth lost on these tasks.
+High-performing product folks Todd Olsen, Erik Troan, Eric Boduch, and Rahul Jain weren’t happy with the DIY hell and the Engineering Blog bandwidth lost on these tasks.
 The result?

 A tool was born ⭐️, with which a PM could: